I like to minimize risk, that’s why I like annuities.

 Sias recently started a family, and has a young son at home waiting for her when she leaves the worksite.
 And as any parent can tell you, motherhood has a way of bringing life’s priorities into focus.
 “Having a child just confirms to me that I need to do the things that I know are important and such a priority for me,” Sias says.
 “It makes you think about how long you’re going to live so it makes you start to put things in place and make sure those things are sure.”
 And her family doesn’t stop there.
 Sisters, cousins, nieces and nephews all help to make her home life as busy and exciting as a day at the construction site.
 All of which gives Sias even more reason to be happy she’s locked in protected lifetime income for her retirement.
 “It just makes me so much more assured to have an annuity,” she says.

 Because of that assurance, Sias doesn’t fear retirement.
 In fact, she can’t wait for it.
+She moved up her original retirement date and will begin an exciting next stage in a year.

 Putting in place protected lifetime income by purchasing an annuity lets Sias worry less about how she’ll handle post-retirement life and more about how retirement life will handle her.
 “I have a bunch of retirement plans so I’m going to be busy.”